George Călinescu

-George Călinescu ([ˈdʒe̯ordʒe kəliˈnesku]; 19 June 1899, Bucharest – 12 March 1965, Otopeni) was a Romanian literary critic, historian, novelist, academician and journalist, and a writer of classicist and humanist tendencies.
+George Călinescu ([ˈdʒe̯ordʒe kəliˈnesku]; 19 June 1899 – 12 March 1965) was a Romanian literary critic, historian, novelist, academician, statesman and journalist, and a writer of classicist and humanist tendencies.
 He is currently considered one of the most important Romanian literary critics of all time, alongside Titu Maiorescu and Eugen Lovinescu, and is one of the outstanding figures of Romanian literature in the 20th century.

 Biography

 Early childhood

-George Călinescu was born Gheorghe Vișan on 19 June 1899, the son of a housekeeper, Maria Vișan; the child was brought up by his mother's employers, Constantin Călinescu, a worker for Romanian State Railways, and his wife Maria, in their house in Bucharest.
-The Călinescu family, along with their housekeeper and the child, moved first to Botoșani, then to Iași, where Gheorghe Vișan, the future writer, matriculated at the școala "Carol I" (affiliated to the Boarding High School).
-In 1907, Maria Vișan accepted the Călinescus' offer to formally adopt her son, who then took the name Gheorghe Călinescu.
-This was his real name until his death, but, because he used the pen name G. Călinescu, after his death an apocryphal, wrong, "George Călinescu" name was forged by the common use.
-As a child Călinescu did not know who his real mother was.
-Finding out that the housekeeper that he used to humiliate was his real mother caused him a psychological trauma.
+George Călinescu, born Gheorghe Vișan on 19 June, 1899, was the son of Maria Vișan, a housekeeper.
+He was raised by his mother's employers, Constantin Călinescu, an employee of the Romanian State Railways, and his wife Maria.
+The Călinescu family — along with their housekeeper and her son — moved to Botoșani and then to Iași.
+There, in 1906, Gheorghe Vișan, enrolled at the Carol I primary school, where he studied for two years.
+In 1907, Maria Vișan accepted the Călinescu family's offer to formally adopt her son, who subsequently took the name Gheorghe Călinescu.
+This remained his legal name until his death; however, he used the pen name "G. Călinescu" and has become better known as George Călinescu — not only in the Western world, but also in Romania.
+In 1908, the Călinescu family moved to Bucharest, where George enrolled at the Gheorghe Șincai junior high school.

+During his childhood, Călinescu did not know who his real mother was.
+Finding out that the housekeeper that he used to humiliate was his real mother disturbed him.
 He tried to hide his real origins for the rest of his life.
+As a child, he did not excel in anything and was a mediocre student.

-A model: Ramiro Ortiz
+Ramiro Ortiz

-Ramiro Ortiz, who taught Italian language and literature at the Faculty of Letters and Philosophy, exercised a seminal influence over Călinescu's development.
+Ramiro Ortiz, who taught Italian language and literature at the Faculty of Letters and philosophy, exercised a seminal influence over Călinescu's development.
 Călinescu developed a strong friendship with Ortiz; years later, he would give Ortiz credit for helping him "seize" a literary education of extraordinary quality.
 Under Ortiz's guidance Călinescu made his first translations from Italian; during his student days he translated Giovanni Papini's autobiographical novel Un uomo finito and a novella from Boccaccio's Decameron.
 Again with Ortiz's help, he began work at the literary review Roma, the first issue appearing in January 1921, and travelled to Italy with his university colleagues.
-Călinescu's first book was written in Italian under the title Alcuni missionari catolici italiani nella Moldavia nei secoli XVII e XVIII, which appeared in 1925 and treated the Vatican's counter-reformationary propaganda efforts in Baroque Moldavia with heavy reliance on unpublished sources found in the Vatican Archives.
+Călinescu's first book was written in Italian under the title Alcuni missionari catolici italiani nella Moldavia nei secoli XVII e XVIII, which appeared in 1925 and treated the Vatican's Counter-Reformation propaganda efforts in Baroque Moldavia with heavy reliance on unpublished sources found in the Vatican Archives.